-Lymphoid cells are different from the other somatic cells in the body, as during development the antigen receptor genes in lymphoid cells (including gene segments within the TRB locus), undergo somatic gene rearrangement.2 These developmentally regulated, programmed gene rearrangements generate combinations that are unique for each cell.1 Since leukemias and lymphomas originate from the malignant transformation of individual lymphoid cells, all leukemias and lymphomas generally share one or more cell-specific or "clonal" antigen receptor gene rearrangements.
+Lymphoid cells are different from the other somatic cells in the body.
+During development the antigen receptor genes in lymphoid cells (including gene segments within TRG and TRB), undergo somatic gene rearrangement.
+These developmentally regulated, programmed gene rearrangements generate $V{v-|v|}$ combinations that are unique for each cell.

+Since leukemias and lymphomas originate from the malignant transformation of individual lymphoid cells, which means that all leukemias and lymphomas generally share one or more cell-specific or "clonal" antigen receptor gene rearrangements.
 Clonality does not always imply malignancy; all results must be interpreted in the context of all of the other available diagnostic criteria.
-Tests that detect TRB clonal rearrangements can be used to help identify T-cell and certain B-cell malignancies.
+Tests that detect TCR clonal rearrangements can be used to help identify T-cell and certain B-cell malignancies.